 Why Big Families Are Choosing RVs

 When it comes to family holidays, things are changing.
-More and more people are choosing RVs instead of the usual combination of flight and hotel.
+More and more people are choosing RVs or motorhomes instead of the usual combination of flight and hotel.
 And it’s leading to a fundamentally different attitude towards the vacation experience.
 No longer is it about the pool or the buffet breakfast experience.
 Instead, there’s something grittier and more raw about the whole adventure.

 So why are big families choosing RVs?

 The Lower Long-Run Costs

 Economic incentives are potent things.
 When prices fall, interest in the affected products rises.

 RVs aren’t cheap to buy upfront.
 But if you use them enough, they can radically reduce your bills, to the point where you actually wind up saving money over the long-haul.

 Think about how much it costs to go on holiday with more than four kids.
 You have to buy separate plane tickets, hotel rooms and restaurant meals.
 It costs a fortune.